pscedu/psc-wpdocs/ondemand/custom_kernel2/jupiter-kernel2.md

 Your new Notebook will open.

-**Note:** For installing new packages, you will have to do it from the terminal in the interactive session and NOT from the Jupyter notebook itself as it will try to use the base different Conda binaries and not the ones you set in the new custom environment kernel.
+**Note:** For installing new packages, you will have to do it from the terminal in the interactive session and NOT from the Jupyter notebook itself as it will try to use the base different conda binaries and not the ones you set in the new custom environment kernel.